 Buzkashi: An Afghan national game meaning "goat-pulling" and is played on horseback by two opposing teams who use the carcass of a calf (goat was used in former days) as their object of competition.
-The purpose is to lift up the carcass from the center of a circle, carry it around a point some distance away, and put it again in its original place.
-All this has to be done on horseback and the chapandaz, expert player, must try to keep possession of the headless carcass.
-Cash prizes are given to the player who scores a goal and to the winning team.
+The

 Chapan: A traditional coat for men popular among the Turkic population of northern Afghanistan, but worn also by other Afghans.
 It is a long, buttonless caftan with knee-length sleeves which in warm weather is worn open with a sleeve thrown over a shoulder.
-In cold weather fur-lined or quilted chapans are worn, tied around the waist with a cummerbund.
+In cold weather furlined or quilted chapans are worn, tied around the waist with a cummerbund.
 It comes in various colors, often striped, and is fashioned of cotton or silk.